 Helping Students Sort Fact from Fiction on the Web

-This session will detail the latest research on why web readers struggle in evaluating web information, what strategies work, and how these strategies can be taught in any class.
-We’ll probably try to convince you to join our initiative, but this session is for newbies who want to improve how their students use the web for information seeking, and will demonstrate useful activities that can be executed in as little as one class session.
+Learn the latest research on why web readers struggle in evaluating web information, what strategies work, and how these strategies can be taught in any class.